Paying Your Amazon Sales Tax in Canada

 You can pay your GST/HST in three ways:

-• Remit at a financial institution
+• Remit sales taxes at a financial institution

-• Remit electronically
+• Remit taxes electronically

-• Send by mail
+• Send Canadian sales tax by mail

 On the other hand, if you want to pay your GST/HST through a financial institution, use Form RC158, Remittance Voucher - Payment on Filing to pay the amount you owe.
-These forms aren't available online since they come in pre-printed format.
+These tax forms aren't available online since they come in pre-printed format.

-The following tax-related forms are also available in financial institutions:
+The following tax-related forms are also available:

 • Form RC159, Remittance Voucher - Interim Payments